gtelesio/cardiotrack-back/README.md

 # node-base-project-hexagonal

-Base project in nest js with hexagonal architecture for nodejs
+- Base project in nest js with hexagonal architecture for nodejs.
+- This base project supports migrations and seeders with TypeOrm.
+- Auto documentation with swagger.
+- Unit test & test e2e.

 # Collaborators